johanntagle/bash_tutorial/README.md

 ```

 The symbol '|' is called a pipe and is often used to connect Unix
 programs to each other.
-The **12th character** of the solution is the
+The **14th character** of the solution is the
-first character of the last word in the alphabetically sorted file
+third to the last character of the last word in the alphabetically sorted file
 elephant.txt.
+And the **15th character** is the second to the last one of the animal part mentioned in the text.

 <div class="admonition hint">
 To store the sorted lines in a new file, you can add an output file,
 like